mmayzlesh/counter-service/README.md

 - Docker Compose

 ## CI/CD
-GitHub Actions takes care on deployment to pre-defined remote host.
+GitHub Actions take care of the CI/CD process, which ultimately deploys to a remote host.

-Remote host address, username and SSH key are defined as GitHub Actions Secrets for the repository.
+The remote host's address, username, and SSH key are defined as GitHub Actions Secrets for the repository.

-Each push to ```main``` branch will automatically trigger GitHub Actions pipeline, that:
+Each push to the ```main``` branch will automatically trigger a GitHub Actions pipeline, which does the following:

-1. Clones the repository
+1. Clones the repository.
-1. Builds the counter-service docker image based on Dockerfile
+2. Builds the counter-service Docker image based on the Dockerfile.
-1. Pushes the created Docker image to GitHub Container Registry, tagged with the branch name and GitHub Actions run number, in addition to a ```latest``` tag.
+3. Pushes the created Docker image to the GitHub Container Registry, tagged with the branch name and GitHub Actions run number, in addition to a latest tag.
-1. Copies the relevant files to the destination VM
+4. Copies the relevant files to the destination VM.
-1. Sets Nginx and Redis configuration files in defined bind mounts on the destination VM
+5. Sets Nginx and Redis configuration files in defined bind mounts on the destination VM.
-1. Pulls and starts all the services, using ```docker compose```.
+6. Pulls and starts all the services using docker-compose.

-Each push to non-```main``` branch will automatically trigger GitHub Actions pipeline, that:
+Each push to a non-```main``` branch will automatically trigger a GitHub Actions pipeline, which does the following:

-1. Clones the repository
+1. Clones the repository.
-1. Builds the counter-service docker image based on Dockerfile
+2. Builds the counter-service Docker image based on the Dockerfile.
-1. Pushes the created Docker image to GitHub Container Registry, tagged with the branch name and GitHub Actions run number.
+3. Pushes the created Docker image to the GitHub Container Registry, tagged with the branch name and GitHub Actions run number.
 - No deployment is performed for non-main brnahces.

 ## Manual Installation